chayan-1906/IntelliCourse-Next.js/HEATMAP-IMPLEMENTATION-PLAN.md

     - UI: Dropdown or tabs to select subject
     - Colors: Different color schemes per subject
     - Insights: See which subjects you study most consistently
-- Goal setting and progress tracking
+- ❌ Goal setting and progress tracking
     - What it is: Set daily/weekly learning goals and track progress
     - Goals: "Study 30 minutes daily" or "Complete 5 sessions this week"
     - Visual: Progress bars, goal completion indicators
     - Notifications: Celebrate when goals are achieved

-This plan provides a complete roadmap for implementing the Learning Activity Heatmap feature with all necessary technical details and considerations.